EPL GW-3 FPL Player Picks

 Reece James (£6.0m, Leeds v Chelsea)

-James rewarded the 39.8% of managers that trusted him with a place in their team with his first attacking return of the season.
-The right-back, a popular choice among FPL managers last season, helped put Chelsea in the lead in the second half despite being played out of position as the right-sided center-back in a three-man defense.
-The Blues come up against a Leeds side which shouldn’t provide as hard a test as Tottenham this weekend, meaning a return to a more attack-oriented right-back role for James is likely.
+James rewarded the 39.8% of managers who own him with his first attacking return of the season.
+Despite being played out of position as the right-sided center-back in a three-man defense, James put Chelsea in the lead in the second half.
+The Blues come up against a Leeds side that shouldn’t be as hard a test as Tottenham, meaning a return to a more attack-oriented right-back role for James is likely.

 ~